qqrs/qqrs.github.com/source/_posts/2013-04-22-interfacing-a-softpot-sensor-to-an-adc.markdown

 |  1 MΩ  |  0.2%

 <br>
-In general, a good rule of thumb is to choose a pulldown resistor an order of magnitude larger than the resistances it will interact with.
+A good rule of thumb for most circuits is to choose a pulldown resistor an order of magnitude larger than the output resistance of the signal source.
 Going by the plot and table above, it seems to hold in this case: anything greater than 100 kΩ is reasonable, depending on the specifics of the application.